tetris245/ULTRAbc/README.md

   - Note: the change is not immediate, you need to go back to the Extensions menu
 * Updated the bg4 command
 * Updated the code related to days in Character Info screens, when you have choosen to display only days instead of years, months, days
+* Updated the lists related to the Extra Club Card Game cards
 * Improved the code for forced hearing and vision levels